 What is Strive?

-Launched in 2017, our unique Sandroyd Strive programme is now a key part of the Sandroyd curriculum, and arguably the most important part of the day.
-Our Strive programme won 'The Strategic Education Initiative of the Year' at the prestigious TES Independent School Awards 2019.
+Our Sandroyd Strive programme, which was introduced in 2017, has become an essential component of our curriculum at Sandroyd and is arguably the most crucial part of our daily activities.
+In fact, the programme was recognised with 'The Strategic Education Initiative of the Year' award at the esteemed TES Independent School Awards 2019.

 Children are naturally curious and ask plenty of questions to feed their curiosity.
 Too often, they expect just to be provided with answers from adults.
 When children are challenged by a teacher who perhaps doesn't have all the answers, then there is a change in mindset.
 The teacher becomes a mentor.
 This is a much more effective way to learn as it engages a child's natural curiosity and enthusiasm, helping them to explore solutions for themselves at an early age.

 Alastair Speers - Headmaster